 The Final Departure, the Garden, and the Betel Nut Trees]

 This is the poignant epilogue of our long goodbye: the final funeral procession.
 Clad in mourning garments that color-code their generations, raw hemp, black, and blue, the family walks slowly behind the hearse, escorting my grandfather away from the home and neighborhood where he spent his entire life.
 As his physical body turns past the familiar street corner for the last time, a profound memory of that spot overlaps with the present moment.
 That corner was once my grandfather’s small vegetable garden.
 I remember, as a child, following closely behind him.
-Barefoot, pushing a farm-use tricycle, his eyes shone with a proud light as he showed my sister and me the massive cabbages he had grown.
+Barefoot, pushing a farm-use tricycle, his eyes shone with a proud light as he showed my sister and me the large cabbages he had grown.

 Today, the funeral brass band plays "Auld Lang Syne."
 My most profound memory of this melody traces back to the film The Last Emperor, during the scene where Puyi bids a grand farewell to his Scottish tutor, Reginald Johnston.
-Introduced to Taiwan during the Japanese colonial era and later adopted by local brass bands (colloquially known as "Si-So-Mi"), this Scottish folk tune has evolved into the quintessential requiem for ultimate farewells in Taiwanese culture.
+Introduced to Taiwan during the Japanese colonial era and later adopted by local brass bands (colloquially known as "Si-So-Mi"), this Scottish folk tune has evolved into a quintessential requiem for final farewells in Taiwanese culture.
 Flanking the road are the towering betel nut trees he planted in his youth, standing now like a silent guard of honor.
 Amidst the cross-cultural melody of parting and the footsteps of four generations, my grandfather bids his final farewell to the land he cultivated and loved for a century.

 [轉角驪歌]